smeehan12/standalone-recast-tutorial/_episodes/06-workflow-intro.md

 There are three primary additional components that we will need to use within our workflow :
-  - **EOS** : For storing/retrieving the
+  - **EOS** : For retrieving/storing the workflow inputs and outputs
   - **Post Processing** : For scaling of our signal
   - **Statistical Analysis** : For doing the final fit and interpretation

-Spend some time getting familiar with these utilities and then we will begin to tie them together into a jazzy workflow using some new tools - [packtivity](), [yadage](), and [recast]().
+Let's spend some time getting familiar with these utilities and then we will begin to tie them together into a jazzy workflow using some new tools - [packtivity](https://github.com/yadage/packtivity), [yadage](https://github.com/yadage/yadage), and [recast](https://github.com/recast-hep/recast-atlas).

 #### Getting our Data and Background (EOS)
-As you have learned in the [HSF GitLab tutorial](), data is preserved and distributed on CERN GitLab via EOS using service accounts.
+As you have learned in the [HSF GitLab tutorial](https://hsf-training.github.io/hsf-training-cicd/), data is preserved and distributed on CERN GitLab via EOS using service accounts.
 As such, that is where our data and background samples are stored.
-More specifically, they are stored in a file `root://eosuser.cern.ch//eos/user/r/recasttu/ATLASRecast2021/external_data.root`, which is accessible with the `recasttu` service account (password: `DidiBuki1`).
-Within that file you will find two histograms `background` and `data` which were produced with the same `event-selection` code but running over the entirety of the Run 2 dataset and all MC campaigns ... (not actually, they were produced with [this code](https://gitlab.cern.ch/recast-examples/background-generation) but we are going to pretend for the sake of the tutorial).
+More specifically, they are stored at `NEED PATH HERE` and within that file you will find two histograms `background` and `data` which were produced with the same `event-selection` code but running over the entirety of the Run 2 dataset and all MC campaigns ... (not actually, they were produced with [this code](https://gitlab.cern.ch/recast-examples/background-generation) but we are going to pretend for the sake of the tutorial).

   > ## Exercise (15 min)
   > Practice running the python scripts that scale the signal to the correct cross section and luminosity and perform the statistical analysis in their respective docker environments.
   > #### Part 1: Processing Stuff
   > Normally, between doing the event loop and the statistical analysis, you have some set of scripts for processing your histograms, right?
 In particular, for scaling your raw histograms to physically meaningful luminosities and cross sections.
 For our analysis chain, these utilities are bundled into a docker image `gitlab-registry.cern.ch/recast-examples/post-processing:master` housed at [this repo](https://gitlab.cern.ch/recast-examples/post-processing) though you should not need to look at the code to write your workflow, just know what the parameterized script eats and spits.
   > For our purposes, the key utility we want is for scaling our signal appropriately.
   > ```
   > python scale_to_lumi_xsec.py -i selected.root -o selected_scaled.root -p scaled.pdf -c 1 -s 1 -k 1 -f 1 -l 1 -g h_mjj